Always knowing when to

 But how do you know which ones are right for you?

-What’s inside this article about free seed catalogs:
+What’s inside this article about the best free seed catalogs:

-These are the seed catalogs I come back to year after year.
-The first 11 are the ones I’ve had the most direct experience with.
+These are the seed catalogs I order from year after year.
+The first 10 are the ones I’ve had the most experience with.

 But you can’t go wrong with any of the catalogs on this list.